resources

 Thankfully, giving mouth-to-mouth breathing is not necessary for SCA for adults.
 Ventilations can be delayed until EMTs arrive in an average response time of 6-8 minutes, or until an AED (Automated External Defibrillator) arrives with a pocket mask.

-The problem isn’t lack of oxygen, but the lack of circulation.
-As long as the SCA is Witnessed and it is an adult, compressions will circulate oxygenated blood to their heart and brain to keep them alive.
+The problem with a witnessed SCA isn’t the lack of oxygen, but rather the lack of circulation, so beginning compression’s will circulate oxygenated blood to their heart, and brain to keep them alive.

 Hands-Only™ CPR

-(Given in more detail here than in Part 1)
+(Given in more detail here than in AHA promotional videos)

 When the AED arrives use it immediately.